kulsoom-abdullah/preference-optimization-gec/README.md

 1. **Scale to larger models**
    - Test on SmolLM-360M or Llama-3.2-1B
-   - Investigate if group size trends hold at scale
+   - Investigate if these trends hold at scale

 2. **Alternative reward functions**
-   - BLEURT or BERTScore instead of edit distance
+   - BLEURT or BERTScore instead of BLEU
    - Multi-objective rewards (fluency + correctness + style)

----

 ## 📚 References